InductiveComputerScience/i-slash-x86/README.md

 # I/x86

 A programming language that gives direct control of x86 processors.
-It is translated directly into x86 assembly.
-It has access to all features of x86-64 processors.
+It is translated directly into x86 assembly, line by line.
+It will always have native access to all features of x86-64 processors, including its newest extensions.

 The language is set up such that it is as simple as possible and is easy to use.
 The compiler is not complicated, only about 1500 lines of code that anyone can understand.